len5ky/gnk-monitoring/remote/README.md

 - Access from remote node to your monitor host IP/hostname on port 8446 (HTTPS)

 ## Files in this folder
-- `docker-compose.yml` — runs promtail container
+- `docker-compose.yml` — runs promtail, metrics collector, connectivity checker
 - `promtail-config.yml` — promtail configuration; edit to set your monitor host/IP
+- `connectivity/` — inventory and profile templates for connectivity checks

 ## Scripted Deployment (Recommended)